GingaShift/AstroPhenomena-Explorer/docs/01_project_philosophy.md

 It is a future embodiment of the project.

+No early software decision should be over-engineered for hardware before the digital platform has a stable scientific core.

 ---

-## 14. Personal Origin and Signature
+## 17. Personal Origin and Signature

 AstroPhenomena Explorer is personal, but it should not be self-centered.